MediaArea/MediaConch/GlobalArchitecture.md

 ### File processing

-The architecture allows for two modes of file processing: Direct access and asynchronous.
+The architecture allows for two modes of file processing: direct access and asynchronous.
 Through enabling both processes, users can choose to have the checker handle individual files or have it process them in batches.
 Direct access allows for files to be processed one at a time, while asynchronous allows for files to be processed in batches and returned to at a later time.

 ### Internet Access